How to Solve Customer Service Issues with Visual Engagement

 How does Live Video Assistance work?

-· Validate: Once the billing or payment issue has been resolved, the agent verifies the resolution visually, eliminating the needs for repeat calls
+- VALIDATE: Once the customer service issue has been resolved, the agent verifies the resolution visually, eliminating the need for repeat calls.

-Here are several benefits of using visual tools as a way of dealing with customer service problems:
+Here are several benefits of using visual tools as a way of dealing with customer support problems:

 - Lower AHT due to clearer faster communication

 - Less escalation and higher FCR rate due to better understanding and trust